 You should only procure products certified according to international or national standards for your lightning protection requirements to ensure that the products perform according to the requirements of the design of the lightning protection system.
 Axis has supplied the entire range of products for Lightning Protection for over 25 years to hundreds of projects across the world.
-View our catalogue for our Lightning Protection Products or contact us for more information.
+View our catalogue for our Lightning Protection Products

 Other IEC Standards Used for Lightning Protection

 This article is part of our series of articles on Lightning Protection, Surge Protection & Earthing, you can read more with the following links:

 For more information, please contact us at www.axis-india.com/contact-us/